-Group (and Company's) prepayment are kept with counterparties that the Group (and the Company) has business with, or that are active in their home markets.
+Group (and Company's) prepayments are kept with counterparties that the Group (and the Company) has business with, or that are active in their home markets.
 The Group and the Company analysed collectability and usability of prepayments considering volumes of future travels booked, potential attractiveness of destinations of local markets and particular hotels as well as prepayment consumption levels within each particular travel season.
-After the analysis certain amount of impairment loss was recognised as at 31 December 2023 and 2022 (Note 7).
+Based on the analysis performed, an impairment loss was recognised as at 31 December 2023, while no additional impairment loss was recognised as at 31 December 2024 (Note 7).